How Much Do Vending Machines Cost?

 Is rental better than purchasing outright?

-Rental prices are usually charged per week.
-Typical prices are anything from about £8 to £20 per week with VAT payable on top.
+Rental vending machine prices in the UK are usually charged per week.
+Typical vending machine prices are anything from about £8 to £20 per week with UK VAT payable on top.
 These prices apply to large machines serving drinks and snacks.
 The smallest machines – such as those intended to dispense small sweets for children – are usually only available to buy outright.

 Rental terms vary but they do offer the advantage of not having to find a large sum upfront to pay for your own vending machines.
-They also often include servicing although it may not be provided indefinitely – it depends on the company you rent or lease your machine from.
+They also often include servicing although it may not be provided indefinitely – it depends on where to buy a vending machine or lease it from.

 Servicing and maintenance

 However not all companies offer this service.
 Some merely sell the machines and if you buy second-hand you will only get the advice and paperwork provided to you by the seller.
 If you only have one or two machines in your workplace you won’t have to spend long maintaining them on a regular basis.
-However if you run a business supplying vending machines to a variety of locations you will have to factor in regular servicing and maintenance on every single machine you own.
+However if you run a business supplying vending machines to a variety of locations you will have to factor in regular servicing and maintenance on every single vending machine you own, leading to higher maintenance prices in the UK.

 Examples of different vending machines in different environments